kaycebasques/kayce.basqu.es/posts/regression-tests-for-docs.md

-# Technical Writer Metrics: Regression Tests for Docs
+# Technical Writing: Regression Tests for Docs

 <time datetime="2018-05-17">2018 May 17</time>